microsoft/sarif-tools/CONTRIBUTING.md

 1. Fork the repository.
 2. Make and test your changes (see Developer Guide below).
-3. Run `poetry run black sarif` to format the code.
+3. Run `poetry run ruff format` and `poetry run black sarif` to format the code.
 4. Run `poetry run pylint sarif` and check for no new errors or warnings.
 5. Raise Pull Request in GitHub.com.